Let's make Batmobile

 The casing should be totally transparent once you finish peeling the layers off.

-There is a bunch of holes in the middle of the casing - that's where you'll have to stick the speaker
+There are a bunch of holes in the middle of the casing - that's where you'll have to stick the speaker

 Before you do that, there is one small but important step to take - remove the sticker from the speaker.

-That's white paper wrapping around the front of the speaker.
+That's the white paper wrapping around the front of the speaker.

 Make sure the casing is on the right side and attach the speaker to it.